 If you do, in fact, qualify as exempt, you can report that on your W-4 form by leaving box 5 black and writing “EXEMPT” in box 7.
 This will prevent any withholdings from your paycheck.
 But be sure to do your research and 100% verify that you truly are exempt before marking this, as the penalty for making yourself exempt when you aren’t can be pretty steep.

-And for those of you who definitely are not exempt and a wee ticked off that some people get to be — remember that even if a person has a tax-exempt status, that only pertains to income taxes.
-They’re almost certainly still paying another form of tax, like sales tax, property tax, Social Security and Medicare taxes (unless you’re Amish — fun fact), or user taxes on items like gasoline, tobacco, and alcohol.
-So it’s not a totally free ride.
+Remember that even if a person has a tax-exempt status, that only pertains to income taxes.
+They’re almost certainly still paying another form of tax, like sales tax, property tax, Social Security and Medicare taxes, or user taxes on items like gasoline, tobacco, and alcohol.

 You can deduct any expense paid for preventing, diagnosing, and/or treating a physical or mental illness on your tax return, as well as any expenses you encountered modifying a part of the body for health purposes.
 Meaning the nasal surgery you underwent to fix your deviated septum counts; the surgery undergone for cosmetic purposes only doesn’t.
 What’s more, you can even get a tax credit for the travel expenses you accumulated getting to the location of whatever medical care you received.
 The cost of prescription drugs, insulin, and health insurance premiums can be deducted, too.